stevleibelt/General_Howtos/development/javascript/jquery/general.md

 	paramA = paramA || 'default';
 }

-//inArray - is in array
+#inArray - is in array
 jQuery.inArray(value, array);

 //create a class